Russekoff's hedge fund Smith Cove hires ex-Perry exec Gulati

-BOSTON, June 20 Hedge fund manager David Russekoff has hired Chetan Gulati, a former colleague from Perry Capital, to beef up the investment team at his newly formed firm Smith Cove Capital.
+BOSTON, June 20 (Reuters) - Hedge fund manager David Russekoff has hired Chetan Gulati, a former colleague from Perry Capital, to beef up the investment team at his newly formed firm Smith Cove Capital.

 Gulati will work in London, a spokesman for Smith Cove confirmed on Tuesday.